appveyor/website/NJekyll/site/docs/build-cache.md

 In `appveyor.yml`:

     cache:
-      - packages                     # preserve "packages" directory in the root of build folder
+      - packages -> **\packages.config  # preserve "packages" directory in the root of build folder but will reset it if packages.config is modified
       - projectA\libs
       - node_modules                    # local npm modules
       - C:\Users\appveyor\AppData\Roaming\npm-cache